loading

 • The gallbladder is gently removed outside through one of the incisions

-• A special X ray known as the intraoperative cholangiography is performed to take a look at the other structures associated with the gallbladder to see if other issues persist
+• A special X-ray known as intraoperative cholangiography is performed to take a look at the other structures associated with the gallbladder to see if other issues persist

 • After making sure that the structures are clear, the area is sutured and bandaged.